RSSaltea/vorkath-gm-timer/README.md

 # Vorkath GM Timer

 An Alt1 Toolkit plugin for Vorkath Grandmaster carry sessions.
-It reads the carry queue from a shared Google Sheet and alerts you when you are in the top 3 or when it is your turn.
+It reads the carry queue from a database and alerts you when you are in the top 3 or when it is your turn.

 ## Installation